MicrosoftDocs/customer-insights/ci-docs/predictions-overview.md

 # Predictions overview

 Dynamics 365 Customer Insights comes with a variety of options that leverage AI and machine learning to predict data.

 ## Out-of-box models

 The easiest way to start with predicting data are predefined models, often referred to as out-of-box models.
 They only require certain data and structure to generate insights quickly.
-Currently, the following models are available:
+The following models are available:

 # [Individual consumers (B-to-C)](#tab/b2c)

 - [Customer lifetime value](predict-customer-lifetime-value.md): Predicts the potential revenue of a customer throughout the entire interaction with a business.
 - [Product recommendation](predict-product-recommendation.md): Suggests sets of predictive product recommendations based on purchase behavior and customers with similar purchase patterns.
 - [Subscription churn](predict-subscription-churn.md): Predicts whether a customer is at risk for no longer using your company’s subscription products or services.
-- [Transactional churn](predict-transactional-churn.md): Predict if a customer will no longer purchase your products or services in a certain time frame.
+- [Transactional churn](predict-transactional-churn.md): Predicts if a customer will no longer purchase your products or services in a certain time frame.
-- [Sentiment analysis](sentiment-analysis.md): Analyze sentiment of customer feedback and identify business aspects that are frequently mentioned.
+- [Sentiment analysis](sentiment-analysis.md): Analyzes sentiment of customer feedback and identifies business aspects that are frequently mentioned.

 # [Business accounts (B-to-B)](#tab/b2b)

-- [Transactional churn](predict-transactional-churn.md): Predict if a customer will no longer purchase your products or services in a certain time frame.
+- [Transactional churn](predict-transactional-churn.md): Predicts if a customer will no longer purchase your products or services in a certain time frame.

 ---